comdex-official/locking-contract/docs/OVERVIEW.md

 ## Voting

-This contract allows for voting on a token pair to recieve external incentives.
+This contract allows for voting on a pair to recieve external incentives.
 Only vtoken holders are allowed to vote during an epoch.
 The weight of a users vote is based on the amount of vtoken available at the beginning of the epoch.

-## Bribing
+## External Incentives

 To incentivise vtoken holders to vote on one token-pair over another, users are allowed to bribe that token-pair.
-The total bribe is distributed among all the voters based on the proportional value of their vote weight over the total vote weight.
+The total external incentives is distributed among all the voters based on the proportional value of their vote weight over the total vote weight.